legendu-net/blog/misc/content/2019-05-14-tips-on-etrade.markdown

   You must have a Complete Investment Account in order to add External Funding Accounts.
   You can submit a Registration Change form to update your account to a Complete Investment Account.

+## Tax

+When RSU shares vest,
+shares are withheld and sold to cover your tax commitment.
+The percentage withheld is dictated by your employer typically to match how your bonus are taxed.
+They deliver those instructions to us and we must comply.
+You can view this for yourself in the Release of Confirmation by going to "Stock Plans" >> "Holdings" and expanding the blue arrow next to the grant date.
+You'll see "View Confirmation of Release" below the grant details.
+Generally when you sell ESPP no tax is paid upon selling them.
+However,
+coming tax season we will provide you a tax form.
+Where you can then work with an accountant or tax advisor on how to report that.